 Weekly testing of target groups — student-athletes, brass and woodwind orchestra members and the cast of The Tempest — is providing a general sample size of campus, according to Dr. Jessica Minor, dean of the School of Health Professions and leader of the Health & Safety subcommittee.

 The NCAA requires student-athletes to be tested 72 hours before a scheduled match in high-contact sports such as soccer, volleyball and basketball.
-No student-athlete has received a positive test result this semester.
+No student-athlete as of this publish date has received a positive test result this semester.

 “(The three groups) are a good representative sample because there is at least one person from every dorm and most of the time from every hall,” Minor said.
 “We had originally wanted to do a 10% sample of the student body every week, and the number of the three groups is just above 10%.
 The only downside is you’re testing the same people over and over.
 We could add a couple more groups (such as performance choirs), especially because we will have our own testing kits and our own supplies.”